simple-thread/vue-matomo/README.md

   // ]
   preInitActions: [],

+  // A function to determine whether to track a router page change.
+If not a function
+  // all interactions will be tracked.
+Receives both the new route and the previous route
+  // and returns either true or false.
+True if the interaction should be tracked, false
+  // if the interaction should be ignored
+  // Default: undefined
+  // Example: (to, from) => {
+  //   return !(from && to.path === from.path)
+  // }
+  trackInteraction: undefined,
   // A function to determine whether to track an interaction as a site search
   // instead of as a page view.
 If not a function, all interactions will be
   // tracked as page views.
 Receives the new route as an argument, and